FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_commandLineUtilities/_index.md

     "title": "Command line utilities",
     "linkTitle": "Command line utilities",
     "weight": "220"
-}The <span class="mc-variable axway_variables.Component_Long_Name variable">Axway SecureTransport</span> Server includes several utility files that allow users to manually perform functions like installing a license file, stopping a server, and starting a server.
+}The {{< SecureTransport/componentlongname  >}} Server includes several utility files that allow users to manually perform functions like installing a license file, stopping a server, and starting a server.
 These files are scripts on UNIX and batch files (`.bat`) on Windows.
 The utility files are located in the `<FILEDRIVEHOME>/bin` directory.

 <a href="r_st_utilityfiles#AppCommandLineUtilities_1050989234_1010168" class="MCXref xref">Utility files</a> provides a summary of the utilities and their functions.